-People and their relatives told us they felt the service was well led and praised the registered manager and owner for how they ran the service in such a homely manner.
-We were consistently told how happy people were with the care provided at Cedar House and how people enjoyed living there.
-The registered manager was supported by a committed and conscientious team including a deputy manager, and a team of senior and care workers along with ancillary staff.
+People and their relatives told us they felt the service was well led and praised the registered provider for how they ran the service in such a homely manner.
+We were consistently told how happy people were with the care provided at Brambles and how people enjoyed living there.
+The registered manager was supported by a committed and conscientious team including a deputy manager and care supervisor and a team of senior and care workers along with ancillary staff.
 Staff morale was high and the atmosphere within the home was warm, happy and supportive.
-One staff member commented, "They (the registered and deputy managers) are supportive, if we bring anything up about staff or residents they sort it straight away.
-They are really nice, supportive and friendly."
+One staff member told us, "They {management} are supportive, if we bring anything up about staff or residents they sort it straight away.
+They are nice, supportive and listen."

-The registered manager demonstrated that they knew people well and had a good knowledge of people's needs.
-During the inspection we observed that people engaged well with the registered manager who was open and approachable.
+The registered manager, who is also the registered provider and owner of the service, was on holiday at the time of the inspection.
+However the deputy manager and care supervisor demonstrated that they knew people well and had an excellent knowledge of people's needs.
+During the inspection we observed that people engaged well with the deputy manager who was open and approachable.
 Staff were clear about their role and responsibilities and were confident throughout the inspection.
 The culture of the service was open, honest and caring and fully focused on people's individual needs.

 The healthcare professionals we spoke with all complimented the service on the quality of care and support it provided.
-Professionals' comments included, "I am very happy with the team at Cedar House and the service they provide to our patients.
-The staff at Cedar House provide a safe environment for our patients and in regards to our patients health they are very responsive in raising concerns."
+Professionals' comments included, "The team at Brambles are great, they provide a good service to the residents and communicate well."

 Staff were kept informed about people's care needs and about any other issues.
 Staff handovers between each shift, communication books and team meetings were used to update staff.
 There was a range of policies and procedures in place that gave guidance to staff about how to carry out their role safely and to the required standard.
 Staff knew where to access the information they needed.
 Through our observations it was clear that there was a good team work ethic and that staff were committed to ensuring that there was a homely atmosphere and providing a good quality of life to people.
-All staff we spoke to told us they felt they were a strong team and were happy working at Cedar House.
+The deputy manager told us that there was an open door policy; where any staff could come and ask questions or give ideas.
+Staff told us they felt listened to.
+One member of staff said, "{The registered provider} is always there and very fair.
+Can go to them with any concerns about anything."

-The registered manager was aware of their responsibilities and had a good management oversight of the home.
-They audited all aspects of care, such as medicines, care plans, accidents and incidents, health and safety, fire safety and equipment.
-Premises and shift check forms were completed and also monitored; these identified any shortfalls in standards throughout the service on a day to day basis.
+The deputy manager was aware of their responsibilities and had a good management oversight of the home in the absence of the registered manager.
+The management team worked together to audit all aspects of care, such as medicines, care plans, accidents and incidents, health and safety, fire safety and equipment.
 The audits identified any shortfalls and action plans were put into place to ensure action was taken.
-The registered manager told us they felt well supported by the provider in their role.
+The deputy manager told us they felt well supported by the provider in their role.

 Systems were in place for regular quality monitoring checks.
-Recent quality assurance surveys from relatives and health care professionals gave consistently positive feedback.
+Recent quality assurance surveys from people, relatives and health care professionals gave consistently positive feedback.
+The deputy manager explained that this had recently been collated and that they intended to complete an analysis and overview of the feedback for people to view.
 Records were in good order and kept up to date.
 When we asked for any information it was easily accessible and records were stored securely to protect people's confidentiality.